niraj2014/Open-Graph-Parameter/README.md

 You can see demo here:           www.awsmint.com

-This app I hosted on AWS server you can use
+This app is hosted on AWS server you can use
                                          ==> username: awsmint
                                          ==> password: awsmint